Generalized Einstein Relations between Absorption and Emission Spectra in the Electric-Dipole Approximation: Discussion

 \subsection{the standard chemical potential}

 From an experimental point of view, spectroscopic measurement of the change in standard chemical potential requires determination of the forward and reverse $B$-coefficient spectra [Eq. (\ref{eq14b})] or dipole-strength spectra [Eq. (\ref{eq14d})] at one frequency.
 This method of determination does not imply that the change in standard chemical potential between two bands has a physical dependence on the transition moments between them.
 Each band's standard chemical potential from Eq. (\ref{eqSCP}) depends only on its level structure, the temperature, and the volume.
 The analogy to the Einstein relations for line spectra in vacuum is that ratios of $B$-coefficients or total dipole strengths [Eq. (\ref{eq34})] determine the ratio of degeneracies, which are solely properties of the levels.
+Just as the degeneracy ratio plays a dominant role in calculating the radiative lifetime from absorption line spectra in vacuum [see ref. \onlinecite{RN1457}], the change in standard chemical potential played a dominant role in calculating the radiative lifetime from quantum dot absorption spectra [see Eqs.
+(22) and (S14) plus the last two paragraphs of ``Tests of the generalized Einstein relations'' in ref. \onlinecite{RN2971}].